techtek-io/techtek-scan/README.md

 ## 🛡️ TechTek-Scan ##
 De-risking Startup Velocity.
 techtek-scan is a local-first utility designed to help founders and CTOs identify hidden risks in AI-generated MVPs.

-Privacy First: This tool runs 100% locally.
+#Privacy First#: This tool runs 100% locally.
 Your source code is never uploaded, transmitted, or stored.
 It only generates an anonymized metadata report to calculate your "Investor-Readiness Score."